evisar/ycombinator-decorator/README.md

 This is prticular suitable for CQR/CQRS command handlers.

 This way you can apply type safe AOP without reflection with action decorators.

+So the original action is the Core, and the decorator actions are the Layers.